AidanNovo/FantasyPhysicsRedux/design.md

     - I really like this idea
     - Teaches people about decay modes also?
       - Will probably need to simplify a bit
+  - Do background particles get constantly added?
+    - E.g. if you have a proton detector build, do you need to worry about neutrinos coming in?
+    - This is only a problem (mechanically) if you have a max particle capacity
+    - Maybe ask Dr. Rogan if particle pollution is a problem
+      - Noise?

 Neutrino cards could ignore some impediments?
 Flavored after neutrino non-interaction Maybe neutrinos are unique in that there is a global 'neutrino flux' value, whereas say protons are only available to the next few cards?
 To represent how you can just shoot a neutron beam to _anywhere_.

+So, under this design, rounds flow like this:
+1. Pick / arrange cards
+2. Start round
+3. Each tick:
+   1. Activate all tokens (top to bottom, left to right)
+   2. Activate current card

 ### Specific card ideas:
 - Nuclear reactor : Increases neutrino flux, supplies power